-Part golden retriever, part poodle, and all adorable…it’s the Goldendoodle!
-Goldendoodles are a hybrid breed beloved for their outgoing nature, friendly personality, and intelligence.
-They’re relatively new, gaining popularity since the 1990’s alongside other cross-breeds like cockapoos and labradoodles.
-Back in the day, goldendoodles were thought to be hypoallergenic.
-These days, we know that they may or may not be better for allergies depending on the dog and the person; but most goldendoodles do have soft, wavy fur that sheds less than other dogs.
+Part Golden retriever, part Poodle, and all adorable…it’s the Goldendoodle!
+They are a hybrid breed beloved for their outgoing nature, friendly personality, and intelligence.
+They’re relatively new, gaining popularity since the 1990’s alongside other cross-breeds like Cockapoos and Labradoodles.
+Back in the day, they were thought to be hypoallergenic.
+These days, we know that they may or may not be better for allergies depending on the dog and the person; but most do have soft, wavy fur that sheds less than other dogs.
 They’re also one of the most popular breeds in the country.

-Learn more about goldendoodles, from their surprisingly recent origins to their family and guide dog potential, in this in-depth breed profile.
-We’ll help you decide whether a goldendoodle is the right kind of dog for you.
+Learn more about Goldendoodles, from their surprisingly recent origins to their family and guide dog potential, in this in-depth breed profile.
+We’ll help you decide whether this is the right kind of dog for you.

 - Origin: United States

 - Good with cats:

 - Grooming level:

 When you hear the word “Goldendoodle,” you may be picturing an exact hybrid between a Golden Retriever and a Standard Poodle.
 In fact, they can vary quite a lot in appearance.

 The size depends on the Poodle part of their heritage.
 Poodles come in miniature, medium, and standard sizes, and Goldendoodles do, too!
 That’s why you’ll meet some ranging from small (15-30 pounds) to XL (up to 100 pounds).
 As for their coloring, they don’t always have golden fur!
 In fact, they come in as many different colors as Poodles, ranging from light tan to apricot to chocolate to black.